bjj1478/NarrativeEngine-Argent/README.md

 ### Portrait Generation

-Generate NPC portraits on the fly in 5 art styles: Realistic, Anime Realistic, Anime, Western RPG, Chibi.
+Generate NPC portraits on the fly.
+Eight current art styles — Stylized Game Realism (default), Cinematic Historical Fantasy, Painterly Realism, Classical Ink & Colour, Graphic Novel, Western RPG Concept Art, Stylized Anime, Chibi — plus five legacy styles kept selectable so older campaigns can regenerate consistently.
 Works with any OpenAI-compatible image API.
 Images are stored locally.

+---

+## The Player Character

+Argent has no numeric character sheet by design.
+What it keeps instead:

+- **AI-guided creation** — a conversational wizard that builds the character from questions rather than a point-buy budget.
+Capabilities are stated in the player's own words ("skilled with a blade from years as a Flaming Fist mercenary"), and the player sets their own bonuses to reflect them
+- **Character ledger** — the durable profile the GM reads each turn: who you are, what you carry, what is true about you now
+- **Conditions** — the GM proposes a condition change (wounded, exhausted, marked) and you confirm it.
+Conditions persist and degrade what they govern until treated
+- **Inventory proposals** — the GM never silently edits your kit; it proposes, you accept

 ---